-Filter sock or silt fence will be installed to encompass the entire site at all appropriate locations to filter sediment from site runoff.
-Orange barrier fencing will be used as needed and to protect wetland areas and 50-foot natural stream buffers.
-After Project completion, the posts, fencing, and ties shall be removed from the Project site and removed to an appropriate off-site disposal facility.
+Filter sock will be installed to encompass the entire site at all appropriate locations to filter sediment from site runoff.
+Orange barrier fencing will be used as needed.
+After Project completion, the posts, fencing, and ties shall be removed from the Project site and transported to an appropriate off-site disposal facility.